Snax2/Assignment_3/README.md

 Group DAR104
 Student Names and Numbers Jack Cerne-Plaatsman - s368001 Margo Joseph-Kuo - s373209 Bricke Crain - s363945

 Please note that The code for Question 2 is under the combining-code-again fork.
-Please also note that Question 2 code will run better in PyCharm.
+Please also note that Question 2 code will run better in PyCharm due to it having probelms accessing fiels in Visual Studio, but there is not this issue in PyCharm.